 Energy from Waste (EfW) technology involves the thermal treatment of waste to release energy that is then used to generate steam and electricity.

 Thermal waste treatment is a tried and tested technology that ensures the safe and environmentally responsible treatment of waste.
-EfW plants have operated throughout continental Europe for decades, with over 450 plants in operation today.
+EfW plants have operated throughout continental Europe for decades, with over 500 plants in operation today.
 Many of these are located in countries with long established ‘green’ credentials such as the Netherlands, Denmark, Switzerland and Germany.
 In Germany alone, some 24 million tonnes of waste a year are processed in EfW plants.
-In Great Britain, there are currently 36 EfW plants consented or in operation.
+In the UK, there are currently over 50 EfW plants in operation and many more being constructred/commissioned or in planning.

 The proposed EfW plant will use an incinerator with energy recovery process with a thermal capacity of 68MWTH and, based on assumed waste composition, is expected to accept and treat approximately 211,000 tonnes of waste per annum.
 The Refuse Derived Fuel (RDF) generated in the MBT will be conveyed directly to the EfW bunker where it will be mixed with commercial and industrial waste to produce a homogenised fuel.
 The heat produced from the combustion of the fuel will be used primarily to generate electricity of which approximately 18MW will be exported to the grid.
 The plant will incorporate the latest emissions technologies used extensively throughout Europe.
 The ash generated in the EfW from the incineration process will be processed on site to produce a material which can be used as an aggregate in the construction industry.
 In addition to electricity export, up to 10MW of the heat produced in the EfW may also be used to supply potential heat off-take, which could be used to support a variety of local industrial/commercial or residential uses.